guptavrindaa/guptavrindaa/README.md

 ---

-*Open to Product Manager / Senior PM / Lead PM roles at FinTech MNCs.*
+*Open to Product Manager / Senior PM roles at FinTech MNCs.*